 WED: F-8 lab: researching support for essay in favor of studying literature; essay

-HW: finish essay in support of studying literature and against in POV of Big Brother (due Mon)
+HW: finish essay in support of studying literature as first copy (due Tue 2/3)

 MON subordination exercise text p 263; nb#5 A.write an argument in favor of living either in a metropolis or at the edge of wilderness B.paraphrase Marlowe's The Passionate Shepherd to His Love text p266; C. explain the strategy the shepherd uses to declare his love